MorrellLAB/sequence_handling/README_fastp.md

 #### [Quality\_Assessment](https://github.com/MorrellLab/sequence_handling/wiki/Quality_Assessment)

 After Adapter_Trimming, it is recommended to run Quality_Assessment again on the trimmed FastQ files to ensure that all adapter contamination was properly removed.

+#### 1-2. [fastp]

+fastp combines QC and adapter trimming in a signle, easy to use preprocessor. fastp is intended for short reads like illumina and doesn't work well for long read data.
+Outputs include trimmed .fastqc.gz files and reports in HTML and json format. fastp currently needs to be installed by the user.
+In the future fastp will be available in the Morrell Lab software directory and will be loaded as a module.

 #### 3. [Read\_Mapping](https://github.com/MorrellLab/sequence_handling/wiki/Read_Mapping)